USHER-PB/guessing_game/sh.md

-hi this is to verify my commits
+hi this is to verify my commits so i was just testing